-13 ADDITIONAL CRITERIA FOR A EUROPEAN DATA PROTECTION SEAL
+13 ADDITIONAL CRITERIA FOR A FUROPEAN DATA PROTECTION SEAL

 - a.
 Do the criteria envisage covering all Member States? - b.
-Are the criteria able to take into account Member State data protection law or scenarios?

-c.
-Do the criteria require an evaluation of the individual ToE with respect to sector specific Member State data protection law?

-d.
-Do the criteria require the controller or processor to provide information to data subjects and interested parties in the languages of Member States a.
-Do the criteria fully cover the scope of the certification mechanism (i.e. comprehensive criteria) to provide sufficient guarantees so that the certification can be trusted?
+Are the criteria able to take into account Member State data protection law or scenarios? - c.
+Do the criteria require an evaluation of the individual ToE with respect to sector specific Member State data protection law? - d.
+Do the criteria require the controller or processor to provide information to data subjects and interested parties in the languages of Member States - e.
+On the processing/ToE? - f.
+Documentation of the processing/ToE? - g.

-- e.
-On the processing/ToE?

-- f.
-Documentation of the processing/ToE?

-- g.
 The results of the evaluation?

-- ...